dennisbartol/Vue-Knowledge/various/vue Methods.md

 ```

-2. Data Manipulation: Methods allow you to create reusable functions to modify or process the component's data.
+**2. Data Manipulation:** Methods allow you to create reusable functions to modify or process the component's data.

 ```js
 <template>